ETolboom/blg/docs/wiki/Modeling-Considerations.md

 ## Behavioral Rules are Not Exhaustive

 A behavioral rule only checks the elements it explicitly includes.
-Elements in the student's model that are not referenced in any rule are not graded (and not penalised).
+Elements in the student's model that are not referenced in any rule are not graded (and not penalized).
 If you want to check the *absence* of a particular element, you need a dedicated LAYER 1 or LAYER 2 check.

 ---